 Your intake process is chock full of information about the quality of potential clients.
 Understanding this can help you analyze the overall profitability of your client base on an annual basis while giving you insights about how to “fire” unprofitable clients.

+When it comes to law firm profitability, there is a code.
 Some call it “R.U.L.E.S.”, a fitting acronym for the profession.
-Here’s what it boils down to and how you can use it to ensure profitability:
+Here is what it boils down to and how you can use it to ensure profitability:

 - Utilization: The difference between billable hours and budgeted hours.
 This is where a firm can focus on reducing non-billable tasks and increasing billable work to improve profitability.